 The temporary terminal would be built on the single square block defined by Main/Beale/Folsom/Howard Streets.
-The site is currently occupied by Golden Gate Transit for surface bus storage.
-The core of the temporary terminal would serve AC Transit's transbay operations and for midday bus storage.
+The core of the temporary terminal would serve AC Transit's transbay operations and midday bus storage.
 The perimeter of the terminal would accommodate Muni drop-off, layover, and pick-ups as well as Golden Gate Transit pick-ups.
 Greyhound buses would board and alight passengers at a separate, adjacent terminal on the west side of Beale Street between Folsom and Howard Streets (see Figure 5.21-1).